liu-kan/gfm-rag/README.md

 ### Prepare Data

+We have provided the testing split and an example of the training data in [here](https://drive.google.com/drive/folders/11xuSKD20c1X0bJRZRVvRc8ocW7wgX7Rw?usp=sharing).

 You need to prepare the following files:

 - `dataset_corpus.json`: A JSON file containing the entire document corpus.